wishrohitv/Project-X/README.md

 ## Installation
 Go to [Docs](./docs/setup.md) folder and follow the instructions in the setup.md file to set up the project locally.

+## Backend

+For full backend details, examples, and API reference see `backend/README.md`.